ClementBM/clementbm.github.io/_drafts/2019-12-17-gradient-descent.markdown

 What we've just finished to define is the feedforward propagation.
 As we saw this algorithm passes the inputs from one layer to the other thanks to the transfer fonctions of each layer of the neural network.

 ### $$\mathcal{L}$$ *as* Loss function and $$E$$ *as* Error

+An important aspect of the design of a deep neural networks is the choice of the cost function.
+Cost functions for neural networks are quasi same as those for oher parametric models such as linear models.
+In most cases, our parametric model defines a distribution $$p(y|x;\theta)$$ and we simply use the principle of maximum likelihood?
+This means we use the cross entropy between the training data and the model's prediction as the cost function.

+> Learning Conditional Distributions with Maximum likelihood.
 $$\mathcal{L}$$ is a function of output $$y$$ and of the predicted output $$\hat{y}$$.
 It represents a kind of difference between the expected and the actual output.
 There are many ways to define a loss function.
 Historically for neural networks the loss function used was the mean squared error (MSE).
 For the $$i^{\text{th}}$$ sample of the dataset we have

 $$